 Making sleep a priority can help you meet healthy lifestyle goals.
 It starts by making your bedroom a sanctuary devoted entirely to sleep.
 At night, there should be as little light and sound as possible.
 Your mattress should leave you feeling rejuvenated in the morning, not achy and sore.
 If discomfort keeps you awake, check mattress reviews to find one that supports your preferred sleep style—back, stomach, or side.
 In addition, try developing some of the following sleep-promoting habits:

 Turn Off the Screen: The bright light from televisions, laptops, and smartphones can confuse the brain into thinking it’s time to be awake.
 Turn off the screens at least an hour before bedtime to send your brain the right signals.
+It’s a good idea then to remove any screens out of your bedroom if you can.
+So for example, if you were wanting to buy a contemporary TV unit for your bedroom so that you could relax and watch your favourite TV show in bed, try not to.
+The furniture might look great but is it worth losing sleep over?

 Avoid Stimulants: Caffeine can leave you staring at the ceiling late into the night.
 Stop the caffeinated beverages at least four hours before bedtime.